 What is TEDMEDLive?

-Affiliates program their part of this once-a-year global event by selecting the most relevant sessions that are of particular importance to their audience.
-Live simulcast and time-delayed (on demand) viewing capabilities of all sessions give affiliates maximum flexibility on scheduling during the 3 days and the following 2 days.
-Our mobile app can also be used by TEDMED Live Affiliates to bring the audiences together online.
+Viewers program their part of this once-a-year global event by selecting the most relevant sessions that are of particular importance to their audience.
+Live simulcast and time-delayed (on demand) viewing capabilities of all sessions give viewers maximum flexibility on scheduling during the 3 days and the following 2 days.
+Our mobile app can also be used by TEDMED Live Viewers to bring the audiences together online.

 So TEDMEDLive is not a TEDx event?

-Why would my organization want to participate in TEDMEDLive Streaming?
+Why would my organization want to participate in TEDMEDLive?

-Delegates in Washington, DC and San Francisco typically pay an event fee of $4,950 per person to attend the TEDMED event.
+Delegates typically pay an event fee of $4,950 per person to attend the TEDMED event.
 The TEDMED Live simulcast program offers an unparalleled opportunity for your constituents to see, hear and participate directly in an exciting multi-disciplinary dialog about health and medicine – live, at no charge, and without having to travel.
 There is no other experience in which your staff, team, faculty or students can experience the dazzling interplay of such varied minds, including Nobel Prize-winning scientists, the world’s most respected doctors and researchers, brilliant technology innovators and world-class artists.

-Who is eligible to receive TEDMEDLive Streaming at no cost?
+Who is eligible to receive TEDMEDLive at no cost?

-Is there a deadline to sign-up for TEDMEDLive Streaming?
+Is there a deadline to sign-up for TEDMEDLive?

-Can I charge admission or sell tickets to TEDMEDLive?
+Can I charge admission or sell tickets to my TEDMEDLive Gathering?

 Will there be a Program Guide?

 When will TEDMED announce topics and speakers for all sessions?

 We would like to listen to a specific speaker; when will we know the schedule?

 Does our organization have to simulcast the entire event or can we pick and choose which sessions we would like to join?

-Is TEDMEDLive Streaming also being provided to international locations?
+Is TEDMEDLive also being provided to international locations?

-How may international TEDMEDLive Streaming affiliates participate given the time differences?
+How may international TEDMEDLive viewers participate given the time differences?

 Can I view the simulcast via my personal computer?